New Hampshire midnight voting: 1964

 In 1964, both Dixville Notch and Hart's Location gave the majority of their votes to the write-in candidacies of the 1960 Republican presidential and vice presidential candidates Richard Nixon and Henry Cabot Lodge II.

 1972

-In 1972, former Vice President Richard Nixon and Senator Edmund Muskie won their respective primaries in Dixville Notch.
+In 1972, Incumbent President Richard Nixon and Senator Edmund Muskie won their respective primaries in Dixville Notch.

 1976

 During the 1976 presidential campaign, former California Governor Ronald Reagan was the only major party presidential candidate to visit Dixville Notch.
 President Gerald Ford won the Republican primary while Georgia Governor Jimmy Carter won the Democratic primary.

 1980

 During the 1980 presidential campaign, former CIA director George H. W. Bush visited Dixville Notch.
 President Jimmy Carter won the Democratic primary and former California Governor Ronald Reagan was initially declared the winner of the Republican primary with six votes, but it was discovered that a vote for Senator Howard Baker was accidentally given to Reagan changing the vote to a tie between Reagan and Bush.